October 10, 2019

-I love having fresh pestos on hand.
-They can be made using a variety of leafy greens, not just basil.
-I make them with whatever is seasonally abundant and then freeze the extra to use in winter months.
+We love having fresh pestos on hand.
+They can be made using a variety of leafy greens, not just the classic basil, and can be jarred and preserved beyond the summer months.
+We like to make them with whatever is seasonally abundant or growing in our garden and then freeze the extra to use in winter months.

-One of my favorite recipes includes a variety of medicinal herbs with a base of parsley.
-As the seasons change, I switch out the parsley for whichever leafy greens are plentiful in my garden or at the market.
+One of our favorite recipes includes a variety of medicinal herbs with a base of parsley.
+As the seasons change, you can switch out the parsley for whichever leafy greens are plentiful in the garden or at the market.
 Each of the different plants has their own healing attributes.
-Switching it up seasonally helps your body stay in tune with nature and offers the nutrients you needs at the most appropriate time.
+Switching it up seasonally helps your body stay in tune with nature and offers the nutrients you need at the most appropriate time.

 Here are some of the medicinal benefits of herbs and greens to include: